jon-jacky/home/commonplace.md

 Begun November 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+ 9 Feb 2019

+- <https://news.ycombinator.com/item?id=19122578> comment by Ron Garret -
+  "...
+An S-expression is a *serialization* of a (single) cons cell, whose elements might be other cells.

+  ...
+The fact that S-expressions represent cons cells and NOT vectors is crucially important.
+It is the feature from which Lisp derives much of its power.

+  It is possible to make a Lisp-like language where the surface syntax represents vectors instead of cons cells.
+In fact, this makes a useful exercise.
+If you undertake this exercise you will come to know the answer to the question: why has this idea (a vector-based Lisp) not gained more wide-spread adoption?
+  If you undertake this exercise you will come to know the answer to the
+  question: why has this idea (a vector-based Lisp) not gained more wide-spread adoption?

+  ...
+S-expressions are not a data type, they are a serialization of cons cells, i.e. they are a *mapping* between cons cells and strings, and this mapping has a very particular feature from which much of Lisp's power is derived ...

+  ...
+What this (linked) article is describing is similar in spirit to Lisp, but it's not Lisp.
+It's a different (toy) language at a completely different point in the design space."

  4 Feb 2019

 - *How to Write a Thesis* by Umberto Eco, pages x, xxvi, 5-7, 9-10,